viktorhriesik/cooking-diary-fullstack/README.md

 ## Full Stack Cooking App

 This is a full-stack cooking app built with React for the frontend and PHP for the backend.
-It allows users to register, login, add recipes, and interact with other users through comments.
+It allows users to register, login, add recipes, and interact with other users through comments and likes.

 ## Features